AmyPaschke/12_Employee-Tracker/README.md

 ## Motivation

-My motivation for this project was to successfully utilize a mySQL data base and to be able to store/view data.
+My motivation for this project was to successfully utilize a mySQL data base and for users to be able to store/view data.

 ## Screenshots